David Price (baseball): 2017

-2018 season
+2018: World Series champion

 During spring training prior to the 2018 season, Price said he wished he had handled the situation with Eckersley differently and said he knew he could win the fans back by pitching well.
 "If I go out pitch the way I'm capable of pitching, they won't care," he said.
 Price returned to the rotation to start the 2018 season and threw 14 scoreless innings in his first two starts, exiting the second one to a standing ovation from the crowd at Fenway Park.
 "When he's healthy, he's one of the best pitchers in the league," said Red Sox manager Alex Cora of Price after the game.
 On May 9, Price was scratched from a scheduled start against the Yankees due to a mild case of carpal tunnel syndrome.
 During the 2018 regular season, Price made 30 appearances (all starts) with a 16–7 record, 3.58 ERA, and 177 strikeouts in 176 innings.

 In the postseason, Price started Game 2 of the Division Series against the New York Yankees.
 He allowed three runs on three hits and was removed after 1 1/3 innings, taking the loss.
 This was the tenth postseason game that Price had started during his career, all ten of which had resulted in losses for his teams.
 Price's next postseason start was Game 2 of the Championship Series against the Houston Astros, which the Red Sox won, 7–5, with Price allowing four runs, five hits, and four walks in 4 2/3 innings; he received a no decision as he did not complete the fifth inning.
 When Chris Sale became unavailable to start Game 5 of that series for health reasons, Price was called on to start again on only three days' rest, and earned the win, holding Houston scoreless through six innings while allowing just three hits and striking out nine.
 Winning 4–1, the Red Sox clinched their first trip to the World Series since 2013.
 It was Price's first win in 12 career postseason starts, and his third postseason win overall; the two earlier wins had been earned in relief during the 2008 ALCS and 2015 ALDS.